ivg-design/cep/docs/guide/getting-started.md

 ### 2. Configure Your Extension in `manifest.xml`
-There are many possible configurations for this file, but to keep things simple, let’s focus on the minimum requirements (for more, [see the complete version of the manifest, available in the CEP Resources Github repo](https://github.com/Adobe-CEP/CEP-Resources/blob/master/CEP_8.x/ExtensionManifest_v_7_0.xsd)).
+There are many possible configurations for this file, but to keep things simple, let's focus on the minimum requirements (for more, [see the complete version of the manifest, available in the CEP Resources Github repo](https://github.com/Adobe-CEP/CEP-Resources/blob/master/CEP_8.x/ExtensionManifest_v_7_0.xsd)).

 For a minimal setup, let's look at the following XML elements and attributes in `manifest.xml`.
 See the corresponding comments (**#1-7**) in the code that follows: